 Don Metil Head Coach

+Under Metil’s guidance, Kuilan was named the CAA Rookie of the Year while Holehouse became the program’s first CAA Defensive Player of the Year.
+Metil took home CAA Coach of the Year accolades for the second straight season.
+Lewis was a first team All-CAA honoree while Haley Pa’akaula earned second team honors on his watch.
+Kuilan was also named American Volleyball Coaches Association (AVCA) All-Region Honorable Mention, just the fourth player in program history to do so.
 In his second season at Towson, Metil got the Tigers back to the CAA Tournament.
 Towson posted a 27-5 overall record and a 13-3 conference mark.
-Metil helped the Tigers engineer one of the largest single-season turnarounds in program history (10 wins in 2013 and 27 in 2014).
+He helped the Tigers engineer one of the largest single season turnarounds in program history (10 wins in 2013 and 27 in 2014).
 Metil saw six Tigers earn all-conference honors including seniors Saitaua Iosia and Victoria Williams who were first team selections.
 In addition Metil was named the CAA Coach of the Year.

-3rd Season at Towson
+6th Season at Towson

 Read more on Don Metil